johanley/postscript-notes/README.md

 The [second edition (1990)](https://archive.org/details/postscriptlangua0000taft) is useful because it includes two appendices for the
 Document Structuring Conventions (DSC) and the Encapsulated PostScript (EPS) specification.

-These secondary references are more dated than the Red Book.
+The following secondary references are more dated than the Red Book.
 They have some useful ideas, but shouldn't be taken too seriously, in my opinion:
 * The [Green Book](https://archive.org/details/postscriptlangua00reid): Program Design (1988) is a gentle intro to the language
 * The [Blue Book](https://archive.org/details/postscriptlangua0000unse): Tutorial and Cookbook (1986)

 Also of interest:
+* [Mathematical Illustrations](https://personal.math.ubc.ca/~cass/graphics/manual/) by Bill Casselman, a mathematician at UBC.
 * [Thinking in PostScript](https://hint.userweb.mwn.de/compiler/ThinkingInPostScript.pdf) by Glenn Reid (1990).
 * [Taking Advantage of PostScript](https://www3.nd.edu/~jsherman/portfolio/PSforD/PSforD.pdf) by John Sherman, University of Notre Dame.
-* [Mathematical Illustrations](https://personal.math.ubc.ca/~cass/graphics/manual/) by Bill Casselman, a mathematician at UBC.
 * [Learning PostScript by Doing](https://staff.science.uva.nl/a.j.p.heck/Courses/Mastercourse2005/tutorial.pdf) by André Heck, University of Amsterdam (2005).
 * James Gosling, the creator of Java, also [worked on the NeWS windowing system](https://donhopkins.medium.com/alan-kay-on-should-web-browsers-have-stuck-to-being-document-viewers-and-a-discussion-of-news-5cb92c7b3445), which was based on PostScript.
 * [L-Systems in PostScript](https://levelup.gitconnected.com/programming-l-systems-in-postscript-3959abdfba90) by Michel Charpentier.